 4. LD 594 saves taxpayer dollars.
 Giving employees a simple way to save for retirement will mean fewer Mainers will need to rely on public assistance later in life, which will save taxpayer dollars.

-What is likely to happen next: We look to the legislature to pass LD 594 next session, and urge our lawmakers to make retirement security one of their legislative priorities.
+What is likely to happen next: Our volunteer advocates have attended every committee hearing on LD 594 and have delivered testimony in favor of this important legislation.
+We continue to urge our lawmakers to make retirement security one of their legislative priorities.